 She arranged my hair in cute pigtails and in braids.
 This was really the only way to manage my hair because otherwise, it was an unruly, untamed mess.
 Things could get lost in it.

-But I have A LOT of hair, and my mom had my brother to take care of, and she also babysat my cousins for a while.
-I couldn’t take care of my own hair yet, and trying to brush it, braid it, or put it in ponytails every morning eventually wore her out.
+But I have A LOT of hair.
+And my mom had my brother to take care of.
+I couldn’t take care of my own hair yet.
+And trying to brush it, braid it, or put it in ponytails every morning eventually wore her out.

 My mom has also been in a wheelchair all of my life because of a car accident she was in early on.
 I am amazed at how she took care of me so well (and my crazy hair) despite this.

-My mom and I decided together that I would get my hair cut.
-I was about nine, and I became kind of excited about my haircut because I thought maybe I could look like Evie, this lovely Swedish girl who was my favorite singer at this time.
+So my mom and I decided together that I would get my hair cut.
+I was about nine.
+And I became kind of excited about my haircut because I thought maybe I could look like Evie.
+Evie was this lovely Swedish girl who was my favorite singer at this time.

 This is Evie, and I loved everything about her.
-Her straight, blond hair.
-Her dimples.
-I marched into the hairdresser with my cassette tape of Evie with her picture on the front and told the hairdresser that I wanted to get my hair cut like that.
+I loved her straight, blond hair and her dimples.
+I marched into the hairdresser with my cassette tape of Evie with her picture on the front.
+And I told the hairdresser that I wanted to get my hair cut like that.

 I think I convinced myself that if I did this, I would look like Evie, and all of my hair and life problems would be solved